PyLadiesTC/peer_learning_party_game/README.md

 We just made this peer teaching exercise up.
 Please give us feedback about how to improve it!
 Participate at your own risk.
-Any injuries sustained during peer teaching are solely the responsibility of the
+Any injuries sustained during peer teaching are solely the responsibility of RailsMN.
-Columbus Ruby Brigade.